Character Clothing

 Answer: Well, since you are creating a fantasy world, what you're looking for may ultimately come from your imagination.

 The other approach would be to consider what materials are available in your fantasy world.
 Do they have cotton, flax, silk, or some made-up fibre source?
 Are the animal hides the same as in our world?
-Which materials are reserved for certain social classes, perhaps because they are rare?
+Which materials are reserved for certain social classes, perhaps because they are rare or labour-intense and therefore more expensive?

-Also, what is the economy like?
+is the economy like?
 Do most families weave and sew their own clothing (in which case time constraints may mean fewer, simpler garments) or are there weavers and tailors?
-For example, upper class women may have more time to do embroidery and fine needle work than the average housewife (assuming sewing is women's work in your story world).
+For example, upper class women may have more time to do embroidery and fine needle work than the average housewife (assuming sewing is women's work in your story world) because rich women don't have to spend time cooking, working in the fields, or milking cows animals.

 Of course, most of the time you don't need a lot of detail about clothing, unless a particular clothing choice identifies a character or plays an important role in the story.
 A few details can be enough to give the reader an image of the story world.
 The rest may be left to the readers' imaginations.